-Where possible, we will use earned income from our business activities to complement our other sources of money, enabling some activities to become self-financing.

-Grant funding is very important, particularly for high interest and topical areas of work.
-But that funding often only covers the delivery of the project or activity itself.
-It doesn't include the years of community consultation and planning that go into an effective programme.
+Where possible, we will use earned income from our business activities to complement our other sources of money.
+Grant funding is critical, particularly for delivering services and projects which can never be fully self-financing.
+Grant funding often only covers the delivery of the project itself.
+It doesn't include the years of community consultation, planning and due diligence work needed to ensure community needs are met and our activities are investment ready.
 Nor does it include ongoing management or support costs that are required for longer-term sustainability.